lamba01/lamba01/README.md

-- 👋 Hi, I’m John, a frontend developer
+- 👋 Hi, I’m John, a website developer
-- 👀 I’m interested in front end development
+- 👀 I’m interested in website development
 - 🌱 I’m currently working with React and Node.js
 - 💞️ I’m looking to collaborate on any frontend project